Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

-We evaluate the performance of our clustering formulation using synthetic data in Table~\ref{table:comparison_clustering_metrics}.
+\paragraph{Clustering performance.} We evaluate the performance of our clustering formulation using synthetic data in Table~\ref{table:comparison_clustering_metrics}.
 The upper rows show results for 3 clusters with an increasing number of points and 1000 tasks/setting for SIM and k-means.
-Due to the problem size, results cannot be found using QA and exhaustive search.
-Comparing results shows that most clustering metrics are better when using our formulation with SIM, however, the difference decreases with increasing problem size.
+Due to the problem size, it cannot be solved using QA and exhaustive search.
+Our formulation with SIM outperforms k-means on the small tasks, however, the difference vanishes with increasing problem size.
 This can be attributed to the globally optimal solution our approach is optimizing for.
-While in an ideal the global solution is at least as good as the k-means solution, an increasing problem size also increases the complexity of the corresponding QUBO.
-This makes it harder to solve exactly and the noisy approach using annealing is not capable of solving the problem correctly.
+Ideally, the global solution is at least as good as the k-means solution, however, an increasing problem size also increases the complexity of the QUBO, which explains the dropping performance on large problems.

-For the largest clustering problem with 3 clusters and 45 points, k-means provides the best accuracy and thus, a larger number of correct solutions compared to SIM.
-However, the metrics indicating clustering quality are higher for SIM.
+For the largest clustering problem with 3 clusters and 45 points, k-means provides the best accuracy with more correct solutions compared to SIM.
+However, the clustering quality metrics are higher for SIM.
 This indicates that our formulation is able to find a better solution in cases where the problem is not solved correctly by SIM and k-means.

 The lower rows in Table~\ref{table:comparison_clustering_metrics} show settings with 2,3, and 4 clusters, each containing 5 points, again with 1000 tasks/setting.
 For the two smaller scenarios QA on the D-wave Advantage 2 provides results close or identical to SIM and exhaustive search.
 For the largest scenario with 20 points in 4 clusters, QA loses performance.